-Purpose Funding the construction of a specific asset, such as infrastruction a Special Purpose Vehicle (SPV) utilizing an amalgamation equity 11111 Examples - Real estate project finance - Infrastructure - Tranche A: Term Loan Suppose - Tranche A: Term Loan • Fully amortizing loan • Amortized down to zero over the life of a project • Maturity based on the revenue stream of SPV • Loan draw-down progressively during the construction • Balloon payment loan • Tenor spanning 7 to 10 years • Culminating in a balloon payment. • Comprehensive settlement of the residual sum post the year period. • Need refinancing the loan on or before its maturity. • Failure to meet refinance/pay the obligation results in the suppose of the primary tranche. • Having tenure of 7 to 10 years culminating in balloon payment. he 7 to 10- n a default ect oversight an that of the
+Project Finance ovides a concise sample structure of content notes on project imance.
+Purpose Funding the construction of a specific asset, such as infrastructure, through a Special Purpose Vehicle (SPV) utilizing an amalgamation of debt and equity Examples Real estate project financeInfrastructure Examples Common Loan Types Tranche A: Term Loan Fully amortizing loan Amortized down to zero over the life of a project Maturity based on the revenue stream of SPV Loan draw-down progressively during the construction period.
+Balloon payment loan Tenor spanning 7 to 10 years Culminating in a balloon payment.
+Comprehensive settlement of the residual sum post the 7 to 10-year period.
+Need refinancing the loan on or before its maturity.
+Failure to meet refinance/pay the obligation results in a default Tranche B: Revolving Contingency available for SPV should there be any project oversight Typical interest rate for this tranche being higher than that of the primary tranche Having tenure of 7 to 10 years culminating in balloon payment